 The fog and rain of the day before had lifted and the sun shone through a few clouds as I headed back home from my visits with friends and family in Atlanta.
 I was in high spirits while constantly surfing the radio for entertaining music or programs.
 I even stopped a minute at a Spanish language station to see if I could make out any words.
-Gee, my Spanish is bad now!
+Gee, my Spanish is soooo bad now!

 Thirty years ago, I left a fundamentalist /end times cult.
-I had gone through several life events since then: Rebellion, atheism, the suicide of my brother, parents’ divorce, and my own marriage and children.Thankfully, after the first ten years I found grace and salvation through Jesus.
+I had gone through several life events since then: Rebellion, atheism, the suicide of my brother, parents’ divorce, and my own marriage and children.Thankfully, after the first ten years I had found grace and salvation through Jesus.

 I was free.
 It is a remarkable thing to be free for the first time in your life.

 Thank you, Jesus, for Young Living and these amazing oils!